Whippets Drug Canned Whipped Cream Nitrous Oxide Inhalant Abuse Effects & Overdose Risks

-Researchers have clarified that whippets can deprive the heart and brain of much-needed oxygen, a condition formally known as hypoxia.
+Researchers have clarified that the Whippet drug can deprive the heart and brain of much-needed oxygen, known as hypoxia.
 It’s also common knowledge that the brain can’t function without oxygen; the longer it lacks oxygen, the more damage occurs.
 So yes, whippets can kill brain cells.

 Harmful Whippet Drug Effects

-Recreational use of whippets, drugs, or laughing gas is no laughing matter.
-Breathing in the nitrous oxide from whipped cream cans is inhalant abuse, also sometimes known as huffing.
+Recreational use of the whippet drug or laughing gas is no laughing matter.
+Breathing in the nitrous oxide from whipped cream cans is inhalant abuse, sometimes called huffing.
 While inhaling the nitrous oxide gas from a whipped cream dispenser may not seem all that alarming, there are several harmful effects of the whippets’ drug .

 Whippets drug effects can include: